gilbertwoody/words/dinosaur.md

 * scowl
     1. When someone scowls, an angry or hostile expression appears on their face.

+* vulture
+    1. A vulture is a large bird which lives in hot countries and eats the flesh of dead animals. 秃鹫

 * squabble
     1. When people squabble, they quarrel about something that is not really important.